politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP3.md

 greenhouse gases.
 Particular culprits are [agriculture](http://www.withouthotair.com/c13/page_76.shtml) and the [manufacture of steel and cement](https://carboncounter.wordpress.com/2015/06/11/can-you-make-a-wind-turbine-without-fossil-fuels-2/).
-These issues are beyond the scope of this article, but it should be noted that they are not easy to solve.
+These issues are beyond the scope of these articles, but it should be noted that they are not easy to solve.
 Furthermore, at present the greenhouse gases emitted in the production of Britain’s imports [are almost equal](http://www.withouthotair.com/c15/page_93.shtml) to